pickr02/cumbria-moths/core/docs/docs-initial-steps.md

 ![GitHub settings button](./images/settings-button.png)

 Click the *Settings* button and a dialog will appear with a bunch of links down the left-hand side.
 Under *Code and automation* you will see the *Pages* link.
 Click on this link.
-That will give you a dialog like this one:
+That will you to a GitHub pages view like this one:

 ![GitHub Pages dialog](./images/pages-dialog.png)